Scrivener07/Python-Koans/C00/README.md

 ### 5. **Submit your code**
-Submit only your `exercise.py` file and a screenshot of your passing tests to Canvas.
+Submit only your `exercise.py` file and a screenshot of your passing tests to your instructor.

 **That’s it!**